anvitvemuri1234/Envision/README.md

-HS_Portfolio_Creator
-About:
-The HS Portfolio Creator program is a mobile app intended to allow students of a certain High School to log the activities that they participate in.
-It can be accessed both through the web and as a mobile application.
+# Introduction
+Envision is an innovative mobile application designed to assist high school students in documenting their extracurricular activities.
+The app serves as a digital portfolio, enabling students to log, manage, and share their achievements.
+It is available on both web and mobile platforms, providing flexibility and convenience for all users.

-Student functionality:
+## Student Functionality
-Students can use a designated passkey (Note: All passkeys are set to "1234" for testing) to log in to their acount for privacy purposes.
-From there, they can input and describe activities that they have participated in under six different categories.
-This data is stored dynamically through a cloud based dataset.
-Finaly, they are able to view a final portfolio report for each category of activity, which can be uploaded to both Instagram and LinkedIn.
+Students can log in to their accounts using a designated passkey, which is set to "1234" for testing purposes.
+Once logged in, they can input and describe activities they have participated in under six different categories: Academic Achievements, Sports, Arts, Volunteering, Clubs, and Miscellaneous.
+All data is stored dynamically through a cloud-based dataset, ensuring it is secure and accessible from any device.

+The app generates comprehensive portfolio reports for each category of activity.
+These reports can be viewed and downloaded, and students can upload them directly to Instagram and LinkedIn, showcasing their achievements to a broader audience.

-Administrator functionality:
+## Administrator Functionality
-Using another passkey (presently "1234"), Administrators can view and edit the portfolios of all students to ensure truthfullness and monitor student progress.
+Administrators have secure access using a separate passkey (currently "1234").
+They can view and edit the portfolios of all students, ensuring the accuracy of the information and monitoring student progress effectively.

+## Technical Details
+HS Portfolio Creator is available as a mobile app on iOS and Android, and as a web application.
+The backend utilizes Firebase Firestore for dynamic and secure data storage, while the frontend is built using SwiftUI for iOS, Kotlin for Android, and React for the web application.
+Authentication is managed through Firebase Authentication to ensure secure login processes for both students and administrators.

-Help Section:
+## Help and Support
-Clicking on the ? icon on the homepage brings the user to a FAQ page, where they are able to learn more info about the app as well report any bugs they find.
+For assistance, users can access a dedicated FAQ page by clicking on the "FAQ" icon on the homepage.
+This page provides detailed information about using the app and troubleshooting common issues.
+Additionally, users can report any bugs or issues they encounter through the FAQ page, which is valuable for improving the app.

-Running the app:
+### Installation and Running the App
-The app is avaiable for download on the app store.
+To install Envision, download it from the App Store (iOS).
+Follow the standard installation process for your device.
+After installation, sign in with google, apple, or email.
+In addition, you can sign in anonymously.

+### Contributing
+We welcome contributions to improve the HS Portfolio Creator app.
+To contribute, fork the repository, create a new branch for your feature or bugfix, commit your changes, and push your branch to your fork.
+Then, create a pull request with a detailed description of your changes.

+### License
+The HS Portfolio Creator app is licensed under the MIT License.
+For more details, please refer to the LICENSE file in the repository.